adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "We shall all love you dearly," the third said.
 The boy looked around and tried to smile.

 "I think we must go now," said the shaggy man, uneasily.
 "Don’t leave us," pleaded King Renard.
-"I intend to have

-several days of feasting, in honor of your visit."
+"I intend to have several days of feasting, in honor of your visit."

 "Later.
 We can’t wait," said Dorothy, decidedly.
 And she added: "I’ll find Ozma as soon as possible."

 "But it is now evening," the King reminded them, "and you must stay with us until morning, anyhow.
-Therefore I

-invite you to be my guests at dinner, and to the theater af- terward and sit in the royal box.
+Therefore I invite you to be my guests at dinner, and to the theater afterward and sit in the royal box.
 Tomorrow morning, you may go."

 They consented to this, and some of the fox-servants led them to a suite of lovely rooms in the big palace.